 The end-user advantage of these products is that a hosted system places the burden and expense of the network infrastructure, redundancy and security measures almost entirely on the vendor.
 The vendor can readily deliver all of the software features you need and you don’t have the stress of updating your operating systems or dealing with the compatibility issues which usually accompany a major software purchase.
 The hosted model virtually eliminates expensive annual maintenance costs typically associated with software purchases because the vendor is also responsible for maintaining the product and keeping it up to date.
 Additionally, most hosted solutions can be purchased or leased on a monthly basis, so you do not have to be concerned with up-front costs or budget restrictions; payments can be spread out over the life of the product.

-The use of calibration software within a typical organization is now more widely distributed than ever before and calibration data must be shared between facilities around the globe.
+The use of Calibration Management Software within a typical organization is now more widely distributed than ever before and calibration data must be shared between facilities around the globe.
 Complicating matters further, many companies lack the network infrastructure to support their growing needs.
-Hosted calibration software easily resolves the global distribution challenge and makes it possible for end users to share gage and calibration data between facilities, outside calibration labs and customers.
+Hosted Calibration Management Software easily resolves the global distribution challenge and makes it possible for end users to share gage and calibration data between facilities, outside calibration labs and customers.
 Moreover, for the short-staffed IT groups, hosted software applications are a welcomed addition because they require little support, which frees them up for more important tasks.

 In just a few decades, we have seen the rise and decline of the desktop PC and the client/server architecture, the ascension of the Internet and a mobile computing revolution.
 These amazing new technologies have paved the way for incredible innovations in communication, business computing

 Devin Brent Ellis is Director of Development and Client Solutions at CyberMetrics Corporation, developer and worldwide distributor of GAGEtrak Calibration Management Software and FaciliWorks CMMS maintenance management software.